Windows 7 Forums Search

 vssadmin Resize ShadowStorage /For=D: /On=D: /Maxsize=5%

-See the screenshots below step 5 in step 1 above under the Shadow Copy Storage association line for each drive listed.
+See the screenshots below step 1 above under the Shadow Copy Storage association line for each drive listed.

 B) You will get a Successfully resized the shadow copy storage association message.